Doctor of Ministry

 A Doctor of Ministry (DMin degree) is the highest degree in professional ministry and seeks to provide advanced-level leadership skills.
 Through study, reflection, engagement and field research, the DMin program at Saint Paul allows ministry leaders an opportunity to reflect more deeply on their theology, identity and practice while developing a model of ministry that can be commended to other leaders.

-We encourage students who have not completed a theology master's degree to review our other offerings, like the Master of Arts in Theological Studies, Master of Divinity or Master of Arts in Christian Ministry programs.
+We encourage students who have not completed a theology-based master's degree to review our other offerings, like the Master of Arts in Theological Studies, Master of Divinity or Master of Arts in Christian Ministry programs.
 We are happy to answer any questions about which program is the right fit — please contact our Office of Admissions.

 • Integrative curriculum: The Doctor of Ministry program reflects the best of the seminary’s approach to a flexible learning experience by integrating theory with practice, peer interaction and a blend of online courses with on-campus intensives.

-DMin Courses
+DMin Courses and Degree Completion Plan

 The Doctor of Ministry program takes an integrated approach that incorporates focused learning experiences representing Saint Paul’s long-standing commitment to a theological action-reflection model.
 Structured with a common core, the curriculum includes:

-• Spiritual Traditions and Ministry
+• Required courses in Theology, Spiritual Traditions and Prophetic Ministry

 • Praxis Thesis